ShyteriaJ/osticket-prereqs/README.md

 Wait for successful deployment of your Virtual Machine, then click "Home > Virtual Machine".
 ![image](https://github.com/user-attachments/assets/da969b47-d94f-49c2-a095-1ab0370cdd87)
 <h2>Connect VM to RDP</h2>

-Your VM should be listed under the VM tab.
+-Your VM should be listed under the VM tab.
 Scroll right to find the IP address for your VM, and copy it.
 ![image](https://github.com/user-attachments/assets/d2ce6de9-9786-4764-9a46-186367a1d6b7)
 Open Remote Desktop and paste your VM's IP Address in the box that says "Computer" and enter the username you created for your VM the click "Connect", enter your password the click "OK".
 ![image](https://github.com/user-attachments/assets/d3f1937f-6f52-444f-8db8-28234c70cb42)